-FINDINGS AND DISCUSSION
+RESULTFINDINGS AND DISCUSSION

 It is beyond the scope of this paper to report on all findings of this research.
-The intent of this paper is to identify values associated with the establishment of a special designation such as cave wilderness based on themes identified from focus groups discussions.
+The intent of this paper is to identifyidentify values attached to associated with the establishment of a special designation such as cave wilderness based on themes identified from focus groups discussions.
 The paper will also criteria for a special designation derived from focus groups discussions.
-In addition, the research revealed a need for a clearly delineated definition of cave wilderness.
-A purposed definition is presented, based on values and criteria derived from focus groups' discussions.
+In addition, the research revealed a need for a clearly delineated definition for a special of cave